 Here are some programs to investigate:

 The Tax Counseling for the Elderly (TCE) Program is geared toward those over 60 who have questions or need help filing their returns.
-Volunteers, usually through nonprofit groups, offer their time via a grant from the IRS.
+Volunteers, usually through nonprofit groups, offer their time at 5,000 locations nationwide via a grant from the IRS.
 To locate the nearest TCE site, use the AARP Site Locator Tool or call 888-227-7669.

 Look for local help.
-If you live in New York City, for example, you could have your tax return prepared via the Food Bank’s Tax Assistance Program, which completed more than 39,000 tax returns last year.
-Eligibility requirements include earning $51,000 or less with dependents or $18,000 or less without dependents.
+If you live in New York City, for example, you could have your tax return prepared via the Food Bank’s Tax Assistance Program, which helped New Yorkers get back more than $85 million in tax refunds and credits.
+Eligibility requirements include earning $53,000 or less with dependents or $20,000 or less without dependents.
+Likewise, the New Jersey Citizen Action (NJCA) has a similar program.

 Rather file your taxes online instead of in person?
 There are lots of ways to do so for free — or on the cheap!